paselmer/Loan_Payment_Optimizer/README.md

 1. The annual interest of _Loan A_ is 35%.
 2. The annual interest of _Loan B_ is 10%.
 3. The term of both loans is 100 months.
-4. The TOTAL amount of money applied above the minimum payments is $100. **The way this $100 is split between Loans A & B is what is determined by each of the two algorithms.**
+4. The TOTAL amount of money applied above the minimum payments is $100. **The way this $100 is split between Loans A & B is what is determined by the gradient descent algorithm.** The descending interest algorithm ALWAYS applies the $100 to the loan with the higher interest rate until it's paid off.
 5. The starting principal of _Loan A_ is $500.
 6. The starting principal of _Loan B_ varies.
 It varies from being equal to _Loan A's_
 starting principal to + $10000 greater.

-The top plot in the figure compares the total cost of the two methods as a function of the increases in loan B's starting principal.
+The top plot in the figure compares the total cost of the two methods as a function of the increases in _Loan B's_ starting principal.
 The bottom plot explicitly shows how much money you would save using the same x-axis.

 Granted, I picked a case where I knew the gradient descent method would win.